Jazzyekim/Loc8r/README.md

 mcp> scan
 Found 4 interactable elements:
 #1: <a> text='More information'
+    id: None
     xpath: //a[normalize-space(.)='More information']
+    css: a[href]
+    role: get_by_role('link', name='More information')
 ...
 ```

-## How XPath generation works (summary)
+## How locator generation works (summary)

-- Prefer unique `id` when available.
+- id: If the element has an id and it is unique, it is reported and used directly.
-- Try strong attributes (`data-testid`, `data-test`, `data-qa`, `name`, `aria-label`, `title`).
+- XPath: Prefer unique id; then strong attributes (`data-testid`, `data-test`, `data-qa`, `name`, `aria-label`, `title`); for links/buttons try text; for inputs try associated label; combine tag+attributes; try stable ancestor; fallback to an index.
-- Use text for links/buttons.
-- For inputs, attempt label association.
-- Combine tag + multiple attribute predicates, optionally narrowing with contains(text).
-- Consider nearest ancestor with a stable attribute.
-- Fallback to indexed selector when necessary.
+- CSS: Prefer #id or [id="..."]; try strong attributes; combine tag+attributes; narrow via stable ancestor; fallback to :nth-of-type under ancestor/body.
+- Playwright role: Infer ARIA role (explicit role attribute or implicit from tag/type/href) and an accessible name (aria-label/title/alt/label or text).
+If `get_by_role(role, name=...)` is unique, it's reported.

-Each candidate XPath is validated for uniqueness on the current DOM; if not unique, the builder tries stronger/narrower options before falling back to an index.
+Each candidate is validated for uniqueness against the live DOM before being accepted; otherwise, the builder proceeds to stronger/narrower options or safe fallbacks.

 ## Notes
 - Increase default timeouts or adjust logic as needed for heavy/SPA pages.